BrianPugh/cyclopts/docs/source/groups.rst

    If there exists a :class:`.Group` object with the same name within the command/parameter context, it will join that group.

    .. warning::
-      While convenient and terse, mistyping a group name as a string will create a new group!
+      While convenient and terse, mistyping a group name as a string will unintentionally create a new group!

 Every command and parameter belongs to at least one group.